La Défense

 La Défense is Europe's largest purpose-built business district, covering 560 ha, for 180,000 daily workers, with 72 glass and steel buildings (of which 20 are completed skyscrapers, out of 24 in the Paris region), and 3500000 m2 of office space.
 Around its Grande Arche and esplanade ("le Parvis"), La Défense contains many of the Paris urban area's tallest high-rises.
-Les Quatre Temps, a large shopping mall in La Défense, has 220 stores, 48 restaurants and a 24-screen movie theatre.
+Westfield Les Quatre Temps, a large shopping mall in La Défense, has 220 stores, 48 restaurants and a 24-screen movie theatre.

+Paris La Défense Arena, the largest indoor arena in Europe, was inaugurated in 2017.

 The district is located at the westernmost extremity of the 10 km Axe historique ("historical axis") of Paris, which starts at the Louvre in Central Paris and continues along the Champs-Élysées, well beyond the Arc de Triomphe along the Avenue de la Grande Armée before culminating at La Défense.
 The district is centred in an orbital motorway straddling the Hauts-de-Seine department communes of Courbevoie, La Garenne-Colombes, Nanterre and Puteaux.
-La Défense is primarily a business district and hosts a population of 25,000 permanent residents and 45,000 students.
+La Défense is primarily a business district and hosts a population of 50,000 permanent residents and 75,000 students.
 La Défense is also visited by 8,000,000 tourists each year and houses an open-air museum.

 History

 La Défense is named after the statue La Défense de Paris by Louis-Ernest Barrias, which was erected in 1883 to commemorate the soldiers who had defended Paris during the Franco-Prussian War.

-In September 1958, the Public Establishment for Installation of La Défense (EPAD) buildings (of which the Esso Tower was the very first) were built and began to slowly replace the city's factories, shanties, and even a few farms.
+In September 1958, the Public Establishment for Installation of La Défense (EPAD) buildings (of which the Esso Tower was the first) were constructed and began to slowly replace the city's factories, shanties, and even a few farms.
 The Centre of New Industries and Technologies (CNIT) was built and first used in 1958.
 These "first generation" skyscrapers were all very similar in appearance, limited to a height of 100 m.
 In 1966, the Nobel Tower was the first office skyscraper built in the area.
 In 1970, the RER line A railway was opened from La Défense to Étoile.
 In 1974, a contract for a Défense-Cergy high-speed hovercraft train was signed and soon abandoned.

 In the early 1970s, in response to great demand, a second generation of buildings began to appear, but the economic crisis in 1973 nearly halted all construction in the area.
 A third generation of towers began to appear in the early 1980s.
 The biggest shopping centre in Europe (at the time), the Quatre Temps, was created in 1981.
 In 1982, the EPAD launched the Tête Défense competition to find a monument to complete the Axe historique, which eventually led to the construction of Grande Arche at the west end of the quarter.
-During the same period, hotels were constructed, the CNIT was restructured, and in 1992, Line 1 of the Paris Métro was extended to La Défense, which made the area readily accessible to even more of the city.
+During the same period, hotels were constructed, the CNIT was restructured, and in 1992, Line 1 of the Paris Métro was extended to La Défense, which made the area readily accessible to more of the city.